ietf-wg-acme/acme/draft-ietf-acme-acme.md

 value).
 The client sends this outer JWS in a POST request to the server's "key-change" resource.

-Both the inner and outer JWS MUST meet the normal requirements for an ACME JWS (see {{request-authentication}}).
-Each JWS MUST have a distinct nonce, but the "url" parameter MUST be the same for both JWS objects.
+The outer JWS MUST meet the normal requirements for an ACME JWS (see
+{{request-authentication}}).
+The inner JWS MUST meet the normal requirements, with the following exceptions:

+* The inner JWS MUST have the same "url" parameter as the outer JWS.
+* The inner JWS is NOT REQUIRED to have a "nonce" parameter.
+The server MUST ignore any value provided for the "nonce" header parameter.

 This transaction has signatures from both the old and new keys so that the server can verify that the holders of the two keys both agree to the change.